 *Please note that for Perkins Loans, a deferment form will need to be submitted each semester.

-If you are unsure of who is servicing your loan, you may access this information by visiting the National Student Loan Database Systems (NSLDS) website using your FAFSA login information to gain access.
+If you are unsure of who is servicing your loan, you may access this information by visiting the National Student Loan Database Systems (NSLDS) website (in a browser other than Chrome) using your FAFSA login information to gain access.
 You can also find other information on this site about your loan including your loan history, loan status, and outstanding balance(s).

 Many private lenders allow a loan to qualify for deferment.
 As each private lender can set their own respective requirements, you will need to check with your lender regarding the criteria and appropriate forms to submit.